KEggensperger/keggensperger.github.io/_teaching/2024-summer-seminar.md

 ---
 Besides practicing your scientific communication skills, you will also
   * learn about key contributions in the field of AutoML
-  * be able to discuss recent research on AutoML with and for LLMs/pre-trained models
+  * be able to discuss recent research on AutoML with and for large pre-trained models
   * gain experience in reading, understanding and presenting research papers

 Requirements